andrewcooke/choochoo/docs/impulse.md

 ### Choochoo

-[Choochoo](https://github.com/andrewcooke/choochoo) is a free, hackable training diary, written in Python, that runs on a wide variety of computers.
+[Choochoo](https://github.com/andrewcooke/choochoo) is a free, hackable training diary, written in Python, that should run on a wide variety of computers.
 It can import FIT files, process data with user-provided algorithms, and export results to Pandas and Jupyter for further analysis and display.

-This work extended Choochoo as follows:
+This work extended Choochoo with:

   * A task to calculate "HR Impulse" values from Heart Rate measurements during exercise.

   * A task to calculate Fitness and Fatigue responses from these Impulses.

   * Support for displaying and analysing the results.

 ### Impulse Calculation

 The HR Impulse is calculated in three steps:

  1. Each Heart Rate measurement is converted to a HR Zone following the schema used by the [British Cycling calculator](https://www.britishcycling.org.uk/membership/article/20120925-Power-Calculator-0).